Vicksburg National Military Park: Battlefield

 The park includes 1,325 historic monuments and markers, 20 mi of historic trenches and earthworks, a 16 mi tour road, a 12.5 mi walking trail, two antebellum homes, 144 emplaced cannons, the restored gunboat USS Cairo (sunk on December 12, 1862, on the Yazoo River), and the Grant's Canal site, where the Union Army attempted to build a canal to let their ships bypass Confederate artillery fire.

-The Cairo, also known as the "Hardluck Ironclad", was the first U.S. ship in history to be sunk by a torpedo/mine.
-It was recovered from the Yazoo in 1964.

-The Illinois State Memorial has 47 steps, one for every day Vicksburg was besieged.
+The Cairo, also known as the "Hardluck Ironclad", was the first U.S. ship in history to be sunk by a torpedo and was recovered from the Yazoo in 1964.
+The Illinois Memorial has 47 steps, one for every day Vicksburg was besieged.
 It is also part of the NPS and is a national battle site.